GaurangTandon/ProKeys/CONTRIBUTING.md

 **Before uploading your files**
 0. Check all "TODO" comments and for each, resolve it/raise an issue about it and then remove it's comment.
-1. ESLint all the JS files/W3Clint all HTML/CSS files
+1. ESLint all the JS files/W3Clint all HTML/CSS files.
 2. Update the version number in options.html and manifest to the latest version number.
 3. Remove/comment `console.log`s from all JS files.
 Run Replace function to remove all tab chars at the end of lines - `\t+$`
 4. Minify all the files.